summeroff/wmd_glitch/README.md

-# WMD Glitch
+# WMD: To Glitch

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the source files for a fictional story, "WMD Glitch," currently in development.
+This repository contains the source files for a fictional story, "WMD: To Glitch," currently in development.
 The story explores themes of paranoia, identity, conspiracy, and the blurring lines between reality and simulation.

 ## Story Summary (Lore) - Spoiler alert!